microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

     }
 }
 ```

 We could also possibly add a specific named feature to the requires dictionary to allow card authors to address it directly using something like:
 ```json
 "requires": {
 	"inputLabels": "1.0"
 }
 ```

 Either of these approaches would allow card authors who know their cards will be hitting platforms targeting both 1.2 and 1.3 to take advantage of the labels for accessibility or interactivity purposes in 1.3 without breaking their experience on 1.2 clients.
 That this will not help card authors who are targeting 1.0 or 1.1 hosts where fallback is not supported.
 Card authors who know their hosts support version 1.3 (or any future version) will not need to worry about this concern.

-In the case of a host using the `labelFor` property there would be no negative impact on down-level platforms other than not providing the association.
-Because the TextBlock will still exist, only the association will be dropped when rendered on a platform that doesn't support this feature.

 ## Placeholders